openstreetmap/iD/data/presets/README.md

 ## Individual Presets

 Specific presets are located under `data/presets/presets`.
-For convenience, they're stored in sub-directories like `data/presets/presets/leisure/park.json`, but these have no effect on their final functionality.
+They're organized in a directory hierarchy based on OSM key/value pairs.
+For example, the preset that matches the tag `leisure=park` is in the file `data/presets/presets/leisure/park.json`.

 ## Preset Format